RichardDooling/LegalPro/Chapter_2/Chapter_2.md

 Model Rule 1.0 Terminology: "Knowingly," "known," or "knows" denotes actual knowledge of the fact in question.
 A person's knowledge may be inferred from circumstances.

-“Most cases and ethics opinions conclude that 'knowledge' is determined by an objective standard.”
+"Most cases and ethics opinions conclude that 'knowledge' is determined by an objective standard."

-Evidence must be such that a REASONABLE LAWYER UNDER THE CIRCUMSTANCES would have formed a FIRM OPINION that it was more likely than not that the conduct occurred.
+Evidence must be such that a reasonable lawyer in the same circumstances would have formed a firm opinion that it was more likely than not that the conduct occurred.

 ### Model Rule 5.1